tomeshnet/toronto-community-network-docs/src/network/network-er-x-sfp.md

 - remote-ip <> local-ip
 ```

-`local-ip` MUST be an IP address defined on the router.
-This means if the device is behind a NAT it will be a local IP not public IP.
-Also, if using NAT sometimes source-port needs to be added to the port forward.
+`local-ip` must be an IP address defined on the router.
+This means if the device is behind a NAT, this will be a local IP, and not the public IP.
+Also, if the device is behind NAT, sometimes the `source-port` needs to be added to the router's port forward settings.

 Configure each port with a unique IPv4 and IPv6 IP address.
 Use a `/30` subnet for IPv4 and `/126` for IPv6.
 Check with the exit node you are using to confirm to the numbering selected.